Arm/Wheelchair Lap Cushion

 - Important Information

 The Arm/Wheelchair Lap Cushion is an alternative to a restraint belt.
-It acts as a reminder for patients who forget they are unsafe to stand up.
+It acts as a reminder for people who forget they are unsafe to stand up.

 There are two versions available: